wei-0321/Pet-Adoption-System/README.md

 A phone with Android os or Android emulator is required.

 # Usage
-Download the apk file and run it on your device.
+Download the apk file named "debug.apk" and run it on your device.